All Episodes

 Let me tell you a little bit about Jerry and why Jerry and I became friends.

-Um, Jerry grew up in a military family.
+Jerry grew up in a military family.

-Um, his father was reassigned to several U.S. Air Force bases from New York to Washington State and Florida.
+His father was reassigned to several U.S. Air Force bases from New York to Washington State and Florida.

-Um, he has lived throughout the world.
+He has lived throughout the world.

 He ran a security company.

-He has fought for our men and women in uniform, and as you all know, my husband was a former special operator who was wounded in Afghanistan.
+And as you all know, my husband was a former special operator who was wounded in Afghanistan.

-And I have a lot of respect for those in the military that want to challenge themselves by, you know, going into uh go becoming lawmakers or coming back and giving back to their communities, and especially people that never stop fighting, right?
+And I have a lot of respect for those in the military that want to challenge themselves by, you know, going into becoming lawmakers or coming back and giving back to their communities, and especially people that never stop fighting, right?

-So Jerry could just retire and he could just go off into the sunset, play golf, do whatever he wants, but he doesn't want To do that.
+So Jerry could just retire and he could just go off into the sunset, play golf, do whatever he wants, but he doesn't want to do that.

-And he believes in that so much so that he is running for Congress.
+He wants to fight for this country and he believes in that so much so that he is running for Congress.

 And without any delay, I've got Jerry Torres on the other line.